 There are many ways to ensure that making the move to digitized building and construction permits won’t have a large impact on your community’s budget.

 Hopefully, your municipality’s stimulus funds from the American Rescue Plan have arrived.
 If not, they should be arriving soon.
 These funds are being sent to every municipality in the country and are meant to be used towards improving existing infrastructure.
-While this could be used towards physical infrastructure like disaster resilient buildings or paving roads, the funds can also be leveraged for improving and securing IT infrastructure.
-That means you’re eligible to spend your ARP funds on the permitting software without taking money out of existing budget.
+While this could be used towards physical infrastructure like disaster resilient buildings or paving roads, the funds can also be leveraged for improving and securing IT infrastructure and forming a government IT disaster recovery plan.
+That means you’re eligible to spend your ARP funds on the permitting software without taking money out of the existing budget.

 The text of Assembly Bill 1145 also outlines details of how to alleviate the cost of transitioning to a digital, online environment.
 For the next 3 years, municipalities are eligible to charge a surcharge fee for construction permits.
 This fee is meant to reduce the overall cost of establishing the electronic permit processing review system.
 When selecting a digital construction permitting vendor, be sure that digital payment processing is enabled and capable of meeting your specific requirements.

-The New Jersey construction permit process will improve exponentially state-wide by ensuring that electronic permitting systems provide a convenient digital experience, secure data and records keeping, and a streamlined processing.
-For the first time, many municipalities will be shifting away from paper permit applications, giving constituents and contractors the flexibility to file a permit application online with ease 24/7.
+The New Jersey construction permit process will improve government processes exponentially state-wide by ensuring that electronic permitting systems provide a convenient digital experience, secure data and records keeping, and streamlined processing.
+For the first time, many municipalities will and should be shifting away from paper permit applications, giving constituents and contractors alike the flexibility to file a permit application online with ease 24/7.

-Now, your government leadership needs to iron out the details of your electronic permit processing review system by picking a permitting software platform and training government workers to use it effectively.
+Now, your government leadership needs to iron out the details of your electronic permit processing review system by picking a permitting software platform such as GovPilot, and training government workers to use it effectively.

 Many New Jersey municipalities currently utilize or will soon deploy GovPilot’s digital construction solutions including: